Gunivers/Bookshelf/README.md

 Gunivers-Lib

 # PRESENTATION:
 Gunivers-Lib is a Minecraft function library useful for maps/systems and structures of any kind.
-Therefore, it allows you to hide any complex aspect of development (e.g.: mathematic parts) and helps the creation of massive projects.
+Therefore, it enables you to hide any complex aspect of development (e.g.: mathematic parts) and helps the creation of massive projects.

 # CHARACTERISTIC:
 The available functions can interact between them and respect conventions so they can adapt to any system.